teerthiladdad/ODT-2026-Hands-Off/README.md

 What changed after the CAD, animation, or simulation stage?

 **Response:**
-`[the original plan for the claw system did not work so we had to create a pulley system with weights]`
+`[the original plan for the claw system did not work so we had to create a shaft system]`

 ---